axoflow/axosyslog/CONTRIBUTING.md

 ## Issues

-One of the easiest ways to contribute to the development of syslog-ng is to participate in the discussions about features, bugs and design.
+One of the easiest ways to contribute to the development of AxoSyslog is to participate in the discussions about features, bugs and design.
 Some of these discussions started on the
 [mailing list][ar:mailing-list], some in the